Islamic design

 Three more examples of public planting Three examples of flowers in public and private areas – photos from CaritoJames’ public Flickr photos Three more examples of flowers in public and private areas – photos from CaritoJames’ public Flickr photos Three more examples of flowers in public and private areas Three more examples of flowers in public and private areas Three more examples of flowers in public and private areas

-This additional water resource enabled the State to begin a planting programme not only of specimen trees and shrubs, but also floral displays, all these on a very large scale.
+The additional water resources enabled the State to begin a planting programme not only of specimen trees and shrubs, but also of floral displays, some of these on a very large scale.
+While there is not the height of plants that can be found in more temperate climates, there is a wide range of textures and, particularly, of colour to be found in the planting palette of the Gulf.
 Both private and public gardens in Qatar can have a riot of coloured flowers, attracting insects and, with them, birds; a very much changed environment from that which obtained in the Qatar peninsula only a generation ago.

-Traditionally, flowers have been an important element in Arabic literature, both in their scent, in their display and as elements of the gardens in which they are planted.
+Traditionally, flowers have been an important element in Arabic literature, both in their scent and in their individual display as well as their being grouped elements of the gardens in which they are planted.
 The colours they present offer a strong contrast to the buff colours of the limestone peninsula, and are an obvious source of delight to those using the gardens.
+Some of those looking after gardens can be seen with a flower tucked behind their ear, for instance.

 Dates being harvested by Municipality workers Dates in their different stages of ripeness

 At the same time the State had begun to develop its public planting along many of the main roads in Doha.
-The favoured plant was the date palm which was established at regular intervals along many of the roads.
-In the top photograph you see its fruit being harvested by two municipality workers.
+The favoured plants were ficus nitida or retusa and the date palm which were established at regular intervals along many of the roads.
+In the top photograph you see the fruit of the palm being harvested by two municipality workers.
 Note the two colours of the fruit.
 It’s a different product from the boxes of dates commonly seen in the West, the light-coloured, unripened date being fibrous compared with the dark, ripened, softer fruit.
-Arabs like to eat them when the dates are half ripe so they can enjoy the different sweetnesses and textures.
+Arabs like to eat them when the dates are half ripe, the ripeness extending from one end, so they can enjoy the different sweetnesses and textures.
 In the lower photograph you can see dates in a wider range of colours and states of ripeness.

 A front garden A front garden

-Private gardens, for the most part, follow the character of design on the public areas.
+Private gardens, for the most part, follow the character of design in the public areas of the State.
 The reason for this is threefold, I believe.
-They replicate – albeit on a minor scale – the planting of public areas, the planting palette available for purchase is limited, and gardeners tend to establish the gardens rather than the owners.
-There is also a difference between gardens established or developed by ex-patriate tenants compared with nationals.
+They replicate – albeit on a minor scale of design – the planting of public areas perhaps due to a lack of imagination in the early days as well as the gardeners often working both in the public and private domains; the planting palette available for purchase was relatively limited; and gardeners tend to establish the gardens with little or no direction from the owners.
+There is also a significant difference between gardens established or developed by ex-patriate tenants compared with nationals as they will bring their national experience with them.
 Here you can see grassed areas, peripheral shrub planting – yet to develop, ficus and bougainvillea.

-That reminds me that I should have mentioned earlier a very strong initiative from the government.
-They have a preference for planting native species rather than imported ones.
+That reminds me, I should have mentioned earlier a very strong initiative introduced by the government in the nineteen-eighties.
+They decided there would be a preference for planting native species rather than imported ones.
 Exactly what constitutes ‘native’ is a matter of some conjecture and debate, but it is reasonable to expect this, at least in public planting.
+There is an interesting aspect to this policy.
+It is similar in intent to the direction formulated around the same time – that there should be a return to Islamic architecture.
+I don’t recall the two policies being linked, but there is an obvious relationship between them.

-However, there is another consideration.
-In the West the changing climate is having an effect on plant selection and their maintenance.
+Returning to the issue of plant selection, there is another consideration.
+In the West the changing climate is having an effect on how plants are selected and maintained.
 This has two important components.

 Firstly, the warmer temperatures are allowing non-native plants to be used to effect, increasing the palette available to designers and gardeners.
 The obverse side of this availability is that some of the native species are now struggling to survive.